ideras/pic-lcd-library/README.md

-PIC Liquid Crystal Diasplay Library
+PIC Liquid Crystal Display Library
 ===================================

 Welcome to the LCD Library for PIC.
 It is a derivate of the original LiquidCrystal Library as sourced in the Arduino SDK.